arangodb/spring-data/docs/Drivers/SpringData/Reference/README.md

 }
 ```

-The corresponding `arango-named-queries.properties` file:
+The corresponding `arango-named-queries.properties` file looks like this:

 ```properties
 Customer.findByUsername = FOR c IN customers FILTER c.username == @username RETURN c
 ```

-The queries specified in the properties file are no different than the queries that can be defined with the @ Query annotation.
-The only difference is that they are all in one place.
+The queries specified in the properties file are no different than the queries that can be defined with the `@Query` annotation.
+The only difference is that the queries are in one place.
+If there is a `@Query` annotation present and a named query defined, the query in the `@Query` annotation takes precedence.

 ## Derived queries